The reflexivity of hyperexpansions and their Cauchy dual operators: Concluding Remarks

 \section{Concluding Remarks}

 We conclude this note with some possible directions for further investigations.
 We would like to draw the reader's attention to the recent work \cite{EMZ}, where the notion of the Cauchy dual operator has been generalized to the closed range operators.
 It would be interesting to know counter-parts of the results in this paper for closed range operators.
 Although we have obtained reflexivity of any cyclic completely hyperexpansive operator (Proposition \ref{complete-hyp-ref}), we do not know whether an arbitrary completely hyperexpansive operator is reflexive.
 In view of the reflexivity of the Cauchy dual of a $2$-hyperexpansion (Proposition \ref{cauchy-dual-ref}), one may explore the possibility to relate $\mbox{Lat}\,T$ with $\mbox{Lat}\,T'$, $\wot{T}$ with $\wot{T'}$ and $\mbox{AlgLat}\,{\wot{T}}$ with $\mbox{AlgLat}\,{\wot{T'}}$ for a left-invertible operator $T$.
 Since $(T')'=T$, these relations may play a decisive role in deriving reflexivity of an arbitrary completely hyperexpansive operator.
-Indeed, the inclusion of $\mathscr W_{T}$ in $\mathscr W_{T'}$ (or vice-versa) implies the reflexivity of both $T$ and $T'$. \begin{proposition} Let $T \in B(\H)$ be left-invertible and let $T'$ be the Cauchy dual of $T$.
-If $\mathscr W_{T} \subseteq \mathscr W_{T'}$, then both $T$ and $T'$ are reflexive. \end{proposition} \begin{proof} Assume that $\mathscr W_{T} \subseteq \mathscr W_{T'}$, then $TT'=T'T$.
-Now multiplying both sides from left by $T'^*$ gives $T'\overset{\eqref{equ}}=(T^*T)^{-1}T$.
-Hence $(T^*T)T=T(T^*T)$, that is, $T$ is quasinormal and by \cite[Theorem 2]{W} $T$ is reflexive.
-It is easy to verify that $T$ is quasinormal if and only if $T'$ is quasinormal.
-This completes the proof. \end{proof}
+Indeed, the inclusion of $\mathscr W_{T}$ in $\mathscr W_{T'}$ (or vice-versa) implies the reflexivity of both $T$ and $T'$.

-Note that the converse of the above proposition is not true in general, in fact, the Dirichlet shift provides an example.
-Further, if $T$ is a $2$-hyperexpansion, then equality of $\wot{T}$ and $\wot{T'}$ is equivalent to $T$ being unitary. \begin{proposition} Let $T \in B(\H)$ be $2$-hyperexpansive and $T'$ be the Cauchy dual of $T$.
-Then $\mathscr W_{T}=\mathscr W_{T'}$ if and only if $T$ is a unitary. \end{proposition} \begin{proof} Assume that $\mathscr W_{T}=\mathscr W_{T'}$.
-Then $TT'=T'T$.
-It was noted in the proof of \cite[Theorem 2.9]{C} that $TT'$ is a contraction and $T'T$ is expansive.
-Therefore, $T'T=TT'=I_{\H}$, that is, T is invertible.
-Then $T$ is a unitary \cite[Remark 3.4]{SA}; in particular, $T'=T$. \end{proof}